Form 210 for non-residents in Spain.

 How does a Double Taxation Treaty (DTT) affect my NRIT taxation in Spain?

 If you are a tax resident in a country with which Spain has signed a Double Taxation Treaty (DTT), the provisions of said Treaty prevail over Spanish domestic NRIT regulations.
 This may mean lower taxation or even exemption for certain incomes in Spain (e.g., reduced withholding rates for dividends or interest, or the exclusive right to tax certain incomes attributed to your country of residence).
 To apply the benefits of the Treaty, you generally need to prove your tax residency in that country with a tax residence certificate issued by its tax authorities.
-(More information on DTTs and how they can benefit you, coming soon on our tax blog).
+(More information on DTTs and how they can benefit you, on our tax blog).

 What is the main difference between NRIT taxation with or without a Permanent Establishment (PE)?